ycrc/ycrc.github.io/docs/clusters-at-yale/guides/namd.md

 ### GPUs

-To use the GPU-accelerated version, request GPU resources for your SLURM job, and load a CUDA-enabled version of NAMD:
+To use the GPU-accelerated version, request GPU resources for your SLURM job using salloc or via a submission script, and load a CUDA-enabled version of NAMD:

 ``` bash
 module load NAMD/2.13-multicore-CUDA